 A little P.S.
 I was going to make this post 6 reasons, but decided to add the last one at the very end as an extra note.

 So last but not least!
-Now this is a tough one and I wondered if I should leave it out.
-But for many people, they settle.
+Now this is a tough one, but for some people; they settle.
 The red flags were there in the beginning but you ignored them.
 Or as time went by it becomes clear that you have very different values, beliefs and goals.
 Many of these can be worked through, but some are non-negotiable.
-Then the fear of confronting the situation or being alone kicks in.
+Fears of confronting the situation or being alone kicks in.
 When deep down you know you aren't meant to be.
 This is a big one, not to be taken lightly and I would always encourage talking to a professional to explore every possibility, but the point can be summed up in a great quote by Dolly Parton "Sometimes a bird and a fish can fall in love, but where do they make their home"